P8UXaE/sbipyt/README.md

 2. Have executed the setup.py in order to create the necessary environment

 To run biter you just have to type the input file type and the file itself (pdb or mol2).
 It will generate a solution file that can be called using chimera to show the distribution of probabilities through all the residues to take part on a binding site.
-To see all the options you can type and mer information
+To see all the options you can type and mer information (run in the biter folder)
 ```
 $ python biter.py --help
 ```